fogonwater/we-are-here/6_government/README.md

 ## 602 Te Reo Māori in Parliament

 This chart was created from a corpus of te reo Māori that Te Hiku Media and Dragonfly Data Science derived from Hansard, the official record of New Zealand parliamentary debates.
-Text extraction and processing used the nga-tautohetohe Python module.
-We used the ngā-kupu module to score words as English or Māori.
+Text extraction and processing used the [nga-tautohetohe Python module](https://github.com/TeHikuMedia/nga-tautohetohe).
+We used the [ngā-kupu module](https://github.com/TeHikuMedia/nga-kupu) to score words as English or Māori.

-We ran a secondary parser over the supplied CSV corpus to extract year data and correct common OCR scanning errors in the date numerals.
+We ran a secondary parser over the supplied CSV corpus to extract year data and correct common OCR scanning errors in the date numerals (`602_te_reo_parliament/clean_hansard_index.py`).
 A draft chart was created in D3.js and exported to SVG for finishing in Adobe Illustrator.

 New Zealand Parliament: Historical Hansard (2018)